SilentTokyo/KangXia.github.io/content/post/Building Personal Page/index.md

 ---
-title: Troubleshoot during building my homepage
+title: Troubleshooting during building my homepage
 subtitle: perspectives from somebody who few experience in programing

 # Summary for listings and search engines
-summary: Troubleshoot during building my homepage.
+summary: ''
 # Link this post with a project
 projects: []